shinshu-alps/rtl8852cu-20240510/README.md

 ### Recommendations regarding USB

 - Moving your USB WiFi adapter to a different USB port has been known to fix a variety of problems.
+Don't ask.

 - If connecting your USB WiFi adapter to a desktop computer, use the USB ports on the rear of the computer.
 Why?
 The ports on the rear are directly connected to the motherboard which will reduce problems with interference and disconnection.
+A good quality usb extension cable may be useful to place the adapter in a location where the signal is good.

 - If your USB WiFi adapter is USB 3 capable and you want it to operate in USB3 mode, plug it into a USB 3 port.

-- Avoid USB 3.1 Gen 2 ports if possible as almost all currently available adapters have been tested with USB 3.1 Gen 1 (aka USB 3) and not with USB 3.1 Gen 2.
+- Avoid USB 3.1 Gen 2 ports if possible as most currently available adapters have been tested with USB 3.1 Gen 1 (aka USB 3) and not with USB 3.1 Gen 2.

+- Modern USB 3.1 Gen 2 ports can be problematic with some adapters, especially older adapters.
+You may need to check USB setting in your BIOS to see if changing setting can help compatibility.

 - If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable (if not, you will be limited to USB 2